NativeScript/nativescript-dev-appium/README.md

 If you wish to use another location of the capapabilities file instead default ones, you can specify it with `--capsLocation` option.
 Remember that the path provided has to be relative to the root directory.

-Notice that once custom capabilities are provided you will be able to pick any of them using the `--runType` option (e.g. `--runType android21`).
+Notice that once custom capabilities are provided you will be able to pick any of them using the `--runType` option (e.g. `--runType android25`).
 Sample content of `appium.capabilities.json` file could be:

 ```
 {
     "android21": {
             "browserName": "",
-            "appium-version": "1.6.3",
             "platformName": "Android",
             "platformVersion": "5.0",
             "deviceName": "Android Emulator",